 Taste of Lincoln Avenue

 This popular fest sprawls over several city blocks in the heart of Lincoln Park and has so many attractions, including 250-plus vendors, food and more than 35 acts on three music stages.
-Afternoons include a stand-alone free Kids’ Carnival on Altgeld Street, featuring art activities, pony rides and more.
+Afternoons include a stand-alone Kids Area (on Montana, from Sheffield to Lincoln Ave.) featuring art activities, inflatables, magicians, games and more.

 Cost: Suggested donation $10 benefits the Wrightwood Neighbors Association; kids carnival is free if you enter on Halsted (rides cost extra)